ve-no/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## Contact

-For any questions or clarifications, feel free to reach out to the project author, [ALLAL EL BAKOURI] (https://www.linkedin.com/in/allal-el-bakouri-ba3565205).
+For any questions or clarifications, feel free to reach out to the project author, [ALLAL EL BAKOURI](https://www.linkedin.com/in/allal-el-bakouri-ba3565205).

 ---